 Our total backlog represents the estimated transaction prices on unsatisfied and partially satisfied performance obligations to our customers for products and services.
 Backlog is converted into revenue in future periods as we satisfy the performance obligations to our customers for products and services, primarily based on the cost incurred or at delivery and acceptance of products, depending on the applicable accounting method.

-Our estimated backlog on September 30, 2022, was \$4.1 million, which we expect to be earned in future periods.
+Our estimated backlog at June 30, 2022 was \$3.9 million, which we expect to be earned over the next several quarters and years.

 Results of Operations